Polycode Development Update 002

 A consistent style guide was developed for the Polycode website and the IDE UI was redesigned to match the global style (and since that is the default Polycode UI theme, this will be the default theme when you create your own UI controls in Polycode).

-Anonymous asked: Is polycode free?
+Anonymous said: Is polycode free?

 Yes, Polycode is free and open source.